xViperAG/brazzers-farmersmarket/README.md

 Taken#8395 - Farmers Market Map [Discord Server]()

 ## Dependencies
-1. PolyZone
+1. qbcore
-2. qb-target
+2. qb-target or ox_target
-3. qb-input
+3. qb-inventory or ox_inventory
+4. ox_lib (if using any ox resource)
+5. PolyZone